Your About Us page is one of the first supporting pages you’ll likely design when building your website, regardless of the industry you’re in.

-Want to take it to a level higher?
+Want to take it to the next level?
 Start your About page with a question that pulls on your audience’s emotions.
 The makers of Magic Spoon pose an effective first question that makes you think:

 “Remember the carefree days of childhood, when you didn’t feel guilty about eating mountains of cereal with questionable nutrition?”

-Additionally, don’t be afraid to use bright, fun colors on your About Us page (assuming they’re part of your brand identity) to make your brand more memorable.
-Now, where Magic Spoon really shines is its comparison chart.
-It doesn’t hold back on giving you a clear visual of how its cereal compares to the competition.
+Don’t be afraid to use bright, fun colors on your About Us page (assuming they’re part of your brand identity) to make your brand more memorable.
+Where Magic Spoon really shines is its comparison chart.
+It gives you a clear visual of how its cereal compares to the competition.

 Plus, Magic Spoon’s copy is relatable to its audience.
 Why sound like a stiff corporate welcome packet when you don’t have to?